 So for Gramsci, society was made up of the relations of production (capital v labour); the state or political society (coercive institutions) and civil society (all other non-coercive institutions).

-Gramsci’s analysis went much further than any previous Marxist theory to provide an understanding of why the European working class had on the whole failed to develop revolutionary consciousness after the First World War and had instead moved towards reformism ie tinkering with the system rather than working towards overthrowing it.
+Gramsci’s analysis went much further than any previous Marxist theory to provide an understanding of why the European working class had, on the whole, failed to develop revolutionary consciousness after the First World War and had instead moved towards reformism ie tinkering with the system rather than working towards overthrowing it.
 It was a far more subtle theory of power than any of his contemporaries and went a long way to explain how the ruling class ruled.

 Now, if Gramsci was correct that the ruling class maintained its domination by the consent of the mass of the people and only used its coercive apparatuses, the forces of law and order, as a last resort, what were the consequences for Marxists who wished to see the overthrow of that same ruling class?
 If the hegemony of the ruling capitalist class resulted from an ideological bond between the rulers and the ruled, what strategy needed to be employed?
-The answer to those questions was that those who wished to break that ideological bond had to build up a ‘counter hegemony’ to that of the ruling class.
+The answer to those questions was that those who wished to break that ideological bond had to build up a ‘counter-hegemony’ to that of the ruling class.
 They had to see structural change and ideological change as part of the same struggle.
 The labour process was at the core of the class struggle but it was the ideological struggle that had to be addressed if the mass of the people were to come to a consciousness that allowed them to question their political and economic masters right to rule.
-It was popular consensus in civil society that had to be challenged and in this we can see a role for informal education.
+It was a popular consensus in civil society that had to be challenged and in this, we can see a role for informal education.

 Overcoming popular consensus, however, is not easy.
 Ideological hegemony meant that the majority of the population accepted what was happening in society as ‘common sense’ or as ‘the only way of running society’.
 There may have been complaints about the way things were run and people looked for improvements or reforms but the basic beliefs and value system underpinning society were seen as either neutral or of general applicability in relation to the class structure of society.
 Marxists would have seen people constantly asking for a bigger slice of the cake when the real issue was ownership of the bakery.

 This brings me to my second theme.
-Gramsci saw the role of the intellectual as a crucial one in the context of creating a counter hegemony.
+Gramsci saw the role of the intellectual as a crucial one in the context of creating a counter-hegemony.
 He was clear that the transformation from capitalism to socialism required mass participation.
 There was no question that socialism could be brought about by an elite group of dedicated revolutionaries acting for the working class.
 It had to be the work of the majority of the population conscious of what they were doing and not an organised party leadership.
 The revolution led by Lenin and the Bolsheviks in Russia in 1917 was not the model suitable for Western Europe or indeed any advanced industrialised country.
 The Leninist model took place in a backward country with a huge peasantry and a tiny working class.
-The result was that the mass of the population were not involved.
+The result was that the mass of the population was not involved.
 For Gramsci, mass consciousness was essential and the role of the intellectual was crucial.

 It is important at this juncture to note that when Gramsci wrote about intellectuals, he was not referring solely to the boffins and academics that sat in ivory towers or wrote erudite pieces for academic journals only read by others of the same ilk.
 His definition went much further and he spread his net much wider.